Fabio Cannavaro: 2004–2006: Juventus and Calciopoli

 After a two-year stint with Inter, Cannavaro signed for Juventus on the summer transfer window deadline day.
 The deal also involved the exchange of reserve goalkeeper Fabian Carini, who left for Inter, both players priced €10 million.
-By moving to Turin, he reunited with his ex-Parma teammates Lilian Thuram and Gianluigi Buffon, and together the threesome formed one of the most feared defences in the Serie A, alongside the likes of Gianluca Zambrotta, Gianluca Pessotto, Alessandro Birindelli, Jonathan Zebina and Federico Balzaretti.
+By moving to Turin, he reunited with his ex-Parma teammates Lilian Thuram and Gianluigi Buffon, and together the trio formed one of the most feared defences in the Serie A, alongside the likes of Gianluca Zambrotta, Gianluca Pessotto, Alessandro Birindelli, Jonathan Zebina and Federico Balzaretti.
 Juventus went on to win two consecutive Scudetti in 2005 and 2006, although they suffered consecutive quarter final eliminations in the Champions League.
 In the former season, he was also paired with club icons Paolo Montero and Ciro Ferrara.
 Cannavaro also won four Oscar del Calcio awards for his exceptional seasons with the Turin giants, winning the 2005 Serie A Defender of the Year, the 2006 Defender of the Year, the 2006 Serie A Italian Footballer of the Year and the 2006 Serie A Footballer of the Year.

 After the 2006 World Cup, the Calciopoli trial verdicts relegated Juventus to Serie B. Since Juventus were ineligible to qualify for the Champions League, Cannavaro decided to leave.
 "Even if I know this may be hard to believe, I would have stayed at Juventus had they remained in Serie A – even with a 30-point deduction."
 He followed Juve manager Fabio Capello to Real Madrid in the summer of 2006.
 In his two-year Scudetto-winning stint with Juventus, Cannavaro made over 100 total appearances in all competitions.
 His transfer was met with disappointment from the Juventus fans, who had accepted him as one of their own.

 2006–2009: Real Madrid

-Real Madrid paid €7 million to sign Cannavaro, and gave him the number 5 shirt which had previously been worn by former Madrid player and French international Zinedine Zidane.
+Real Madrid paid €7 million to sign Cannavaro, and gave him the number 5 shirt which had previously been worn by French international Zinedine Zidane.
 Cannavaro spent three seasons at Madrid, winning the Liga title in 2006–07 and 2007–08, and being named the 2006 FIFA World Player of the Year, also winning the 2006 Ballon d'Or.
 Cannavaro was elected as part of the 2006 and the 2007 FIFPro World XI squads, and the 2006 UEFA Team of the Year.
 He was named in the six-man shortlist for the 2007 Laureus World Sportsman of the Year.

 On 19 May 2009, it was confirmed Cannavaro would return to Juventus for the 2009–10 season at the conclusion of his contract.
 On his final match at the Santiago Bernabéu Stadium, he was given a standing ovation by the fans.
 In April 2013, Cannavaro was named by Marca as a member of the "Best foreign eleven in Real Madrid's history".